hectoramirez/Covid19/README.md

     * <b>covid_func.py</b> Reproduces the code in the Jupyter notebook.
     * <b>git_push.py</b> Commit/push of the plots to the GitHub Pages repository.

-The tracker is updated daily at 05:00 UTC.
+The tracker _was_ updated daily at 05:00 UTC.